 Become a 4-H Volunteer Leader

-The WSU Extension Master Gardener Program is open to everyone with an interest in gardening and a willingness to use their knowledge, experience and enthusiasm to make a positive impact on our local community.
+The WSU Extension Master Gardener Program is open to adults with an interest in gardening and a willingness to use their knowledge, experience, and enthusiasm to make a positive impact on our local community.
 You do not need to be an expert gardener to apply, you just need to have a desire to learn and serve your community.

 WSU Master Gardeners are Volunteer Community Educators.
 As a Master Gardener volunteer you will receive training from WSU and give back a minimum of 40 hours of volunteer service your first year to become a certified Master Gardener Volunteer Educator.
 Once you have successfully completed the training year portion of the course and become a certified Master Gardener, the option of continuing to maintain your certification as a Master Gardener you will then be required to do 25 hours of volunteer service and 10 hours of continuing education per year.

 Our training is a hybrid of a mandatory online core curriculum and in class lectures.
 The cost of the program is $175, which is paid after acceptance into the program.
 Scholarships are available.